When Safety Forgot about Scammers

 This was a long time ago, in the days before writeable CDs but we had an equally bad adversary in the guise of the system console of the VAX 8600 we were squatting on.
 In those days consoles looked like this:

-VAX System Console
+LA120 VMS System Console

 We had a problem at this point, in that we didn’t really want the people at Leicester knowing what we’d been doing and at the same time we were somewhat stuck because it had all been printed out and you can’t remotely edit a teletypewriter trail.
 Although we’d turned off the accounting, and disabled any future accounting, we were in a little bit of a hole.